 Select 35 base pairs of sequence with uninterrupted homology on both sides (on the 5’ and 3’ end) of the edit.

-Mutate or delete the PAM to prevent cutting of the repair template or the edited genomic DNA by Cas9.
+Mutate or delete the PAM to prevent cutting of the repair template or the edited genomic DNA.

 If mutation of the PAM is not possible, introduce several silent mutations close to the 5’ end of the PAM to prevent cutting of the repair template.